 The Kraton handle is user-friendly; it has Kraton scales, which provide you with a strong and sturdy grip.
 This allows you to use it in wet condition without the tomahawk falling off your palm.
 If you are a serious outdoorsman, then this is the weapon you need by your side.
 You can also use it for throwing and fighting zombies in a zombie apocalypse.

-Design Features: 1055 tool steel head and handle material; 2.75 inches blade length; cord wrap handle; and blade-tech sheath.
+Specific features: 1055 tool steel head and handle material, 2.75 inch blade length, cord wrap handle, and blade-tech sheath.

 The handle is hand-wrapped with Paracord (black nylon) and it is fitted with a sizeable lanyard hole.
 The handle offers a strong grip that allows you to use it in wet conditions.
 The sheath is made of blade-tech molded polymer, and it is fitted with tek-lok belt clip.

 The sheath will effectively conceal the head of the hatchet.
-This piece provides you with high tensile and durability; whether you are a recreational or outdoorsman.
-The hawk is short, but the head’s weight compensates for the strength required for different cutting and throwing chores.
+This piece provides you with high tensile and durability, whether you are a recreational wood chopper or an outdoorsman.
+The hawk is short, but the head’s weight compensates for the strength required for different cutting and throwing purposes.
 You do not have to be a soldier to notice what this axe can do for you.

-Design Features: 420 stainless steel; side hammer checkering; fiberglass reinforced nylon handle; 2.75 inch blade length; black finish; 51-53 HCR hardness; straight edge type; snap sheath closure; belt loop sheath attachment; ballistic nylon sheath material; and black sheath color.
+Specific features: 420 stainless steel, side hammer checkering, fiberglass reinforced nylon handle, 2.75 inch blade length, black finish, 51-53 HCR hardness, straight edge type, snap sheath closure, belt loop sheath attachment, ballistic nylon sheath material, and black sheath color.

-Description: SOG Specialty knives F01TN-CP is one of the best tomahawk to buy.
+Description: The SOG Tactical Tomahawk is one of the best tomahawks to buy.
 This is a thrilling evolution of the original model.
 Its head is made of 420 stainless steel material, which is not only strong and durable, but also has the capability of withstanding tough cutting.

 The fiberglass reinforced nylon handle is highly user-friendly.
 It has just the perfect grip for both dry and wet conditions.